The competition is now closed to entries.

 Submit your image and description by 16th July and be in with a chance of winning a ticket for the NCCPE’s Engage Conference, or new photography and art materials!
 Winning entries will also be showcased as part of our 10th anniversary celebrations, featuring on our website and in a new-look Manifesto for Public Engagement.
 Find out how to take part below.

 There are three competition categories to enter, each relating to public engagement in UK higher education.
-Applicants can submit one entry per category each.
+Applicants may submit one entry per category each.

 From festivals to performances, lectures to citizen science, consultation to co-production… What do your public engagement activities look like?